 Tuition Assistance Program

-It is the belief and hope of Davis Waldorf School (DWS) that a Waldorf education is accessible to all families who wish to have it, regardless of their economic status.
+It is the belief and hope of Davis Waldorf School that a Waldorf education is accessible to all families who wish to have it, regardless of their economic status.
 We recognize an independent education requires a significant financial commitment.
 DWS budgets a limited amount of financial assistance through our Tuition Assistance Program (TAP).
-We expect families to exercise their best efforts to use their own financial resources first and to look to their own extended families for tuition assistance before turning to TAP.

-The typical range of tuition assistance offered to an eligible family is between 5% and 50%.
+The typical range of tuition assistance offered to an eligible family is between 20% and 50%, with a maximum award of 75%.
 All tuition assistance awards are conditional upon a family’s tuition and other school financial obligations being up to date.
+The maximum award all Kindergarten students are eligible to receive is 50%.
+Assistance is not available for Preschool enrollments.

 Who Can Apply?

-Families may apply annually for tuition assistance for any child kindergarten - 8th grade who has turned 5 on or before September 1 of the school year.
-TAP is not available for children enrolled in our preschool program or children who turn 5 after September 1.
+Families must apply annually for tuition assistance for any child kindergarten - 8th grade.
+TAP is not available for children enrolled in our preschool program .
 Please visit https://mytads.com to apply for tuition assistance.
-There is a $34 fee to apply.
+There is a $60 fee to apply.

 TAP Application Process